Maplr-Community/Sugar-Shack-test-maplr/README.md

 <br>

 ## Subject
-Maplr decide to open a sugar bush and you have to develop the frontend or the backend to handle sell and the stock of maple sirup.
+Maplr decide to open a sugar shack, you will have to develop the frontend or the backend to handle sells and stocks of maple syrup.

 There is multiple type of maple syrup (Amber, Dark, Clear)

-In order to help you for this task a interface contract as been produced
+In order to help you for this task, an interface contract as been produced

 ## Criteria
 - The code is working
 - The quality of the code
-- The use of "Best practice"
+- The use of "Best practices"

 ## Features:
 - Catalog of maple syrup filterable by type